-As People Remain Home, NIPS Organises Online Culinary Competition
+As people remain home, NIPS organises online culinary competition

 The competition comprises three categories, namely, NIPS Little Ones Home Chef, for children aged between 6-13 years; NIPS Young Home Chef, for young adults aged between 14-21 years; NIPS Home Chef, a category welcoming one and all.
 The competition is open till 24th of April 2020, where the participants will upload using the hashtag NIPSHOMECHEF.
 NIPS encourage quarantine and thus, one can prepare any dish with the ingredients readily available at home.
 The creations will be judged on parameters such as creativity, use of ingredients, cooking methods, and its explanation, and presentation.

 NIPS pray for the well-being of all and extend psychological support to all.
-The contest ends on 24th April 2020.
-Image 1: NIPS - Home Chef Image 2: NIPS - Home Chef PWR PWR.
+The contest ends on April 24, 2020.
+This story is provided by NewsVoir.
+ANI will not be responsible in any way for the content of this article.
+(ANI/NewsVoir)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)